Transformation of the United States Army: Multi-domain operations (MDO)

+Expansion of Army MDO activities to Europe was planned for 2020.

 By 2020 the Army's programs for modernization were now framed as a decades-long process of cooperation with allies and partners, for competition with potential adversaries who historically have blurred the distinction between peace and war, and who have been operating within the continuum (the gray zone) between peace, cooperation, competition, crisis, and conflict instead.
 When meeting a crisis, the Army's preference is deterrence.
 (Note: (22 Mar 2022) See, for example the ongoing thread of Prof. Paul Poast) The need for deterrence against ballistic missiles is shifting to the need to deter or defend against attack by hypersonic weapons.